r2sakib/unzipper/README.md

 - **Customizable Copying**:
   - Copy all files of selected extensions after extraction.
   - Advanced priority-based copy logic (e.g., copy only the highest-priority file types if present).
+  - **Copy whole extracted folder to destination** (new option, with a single checkbox).
 - **Immediate Stop Controls**: Extraction and copying can be halted instantly with a stop button.
 - **Delete Options**:
   - Delete archive after extraction.
-  - Delete extracted folder after copying.
+  - Delete extracted folder after copying (now works correctly, including when copying the whole folder).
 - **Startup Option**: Option to run Unzipper automatically at Windows startup.
 - **System Tray Support**: Minimize to tray with a custom icon; restore or exit from the tray menu.
 - **Robust Error Handling**: Clear log output for all actions and errors.
-- **Config Persistence**: Remembers all settings between sessions.
+- **Config Persistence**: Remembers all settings between sessions, including the new copy-whole-folder option.
 - **Beautiful, Large Checkboxes**: Modern, material-style checkboxes for all options.
+- **Automatic Monitoring**: Monitoring starts automatically on app launch and restarts on any relevant setting change.

 ## How to Use